ozlemkaradeniz/PathAnalyser/README.md

   HER2 pathway activity in breast cancer transcriptomic datasets by using a gene expression signature.
-Unlike other available pathway assessment packages, which do not distinguish between up-regulated and down-regulated gene sets, PathAnalyser classifies samples as "active" or "inactive" for a pathway, only if there is a consensus in the evidence of expression consistency or inconsistency with both the up-regulated and down-regulated gene sets of the gene signature.
+Unlike other available pathway assessment packages, which do not distinguish between up-regulated and down-regulated gene sets, PathAnalyser classifies samples as "active" or "inactive" for a pathway, only if there is a consensus in the evidence of expression consistency with both the up-regulated and down-regulated gene sets of the gene signature.

 # Table of Contents